About this listing

 Queen size bed.
 High thread count sheet set, down comforter, plenty of soft pillows.
 Cozy bed!

-It comes complete with 2 great Trek bicycles.
+It comes complete with 3 great Trek bicycles.
 Cruise around the prettiest neighborhood in style.
 There's a standing type bike pump and one has a basket in front.
-The bicycles are shared between the guests in Besos, across the courtyard, however.
+Bike cable-lock code is 6151.
+The bicycles are shared between the guests in Besos and Amor Casitas.
 Occasionally they are in for service.
 Guests must sign a waiver prior to riding.

 Free high speed internet!
 One dedicated off-street parking spot!